mrlesmithjr/Ansible/roles/ansible-powerdns-recursor/README.md

     servers:
       - '192.168.2.5'
       - '192.168.2.6'
-pdns_local_address: '0.0.0.0'
+pdns_recursor_local_address: '0.0.0.0'

-pdns_recursor_port: '5300'  #port pdns_recursor should listen on...default is 53 but needs to be changed to run both pdns services on same host
+# Defines port pdns_recursor should listen on
+# default is 53 but needs to be changed to run both pdns services on same host
+pdns_recursor_port: '5300'

+# Defines if source IP address should be defined for recursive queries
+# default is 0.0.0.0
+pdns_recursor_source_ip: false

-pdns_recursor_version: '3.7.3-1' # Defines version to install...To install 4.x change to 4.x
+# Defines version to install
+# To install 4.x change to 4.x
-pri_dns: []  #defines primary dns server on network...define here or globally in group_vars/all
-pri_domain_name: 'example.org'  #define here or globally in group_vars/all
-sec_dns: []  #defines secondary dns server on network...define here or globally in group_vars/all
+pdns_recursor_version: '3.7.3-1'
 ```

 Dependencies